 Although less reliable, you can also destroy the creature the auras are enchanting.
 Targeting it when any kind of removal will work.
 This includes simply bouncing or flickering the creature, as that will permanently remove all the auras attached to it.

 However, destroying the enchanted creature isn’t always possible, especially in combat.
-Many auras provide powerful buffs like a toughness boost or an ability like first strike, making the enchanted creature extremely durable.
+Many auras provide powerful buffs like a toughness boost or an ability like first strike, making the enchanted creature very durable.
 Others might have hexproof, preventing them being targeted at all.

 Play hand attacks